NeonDistrict/circle-integration/README.md

 ./node_modules/.bin/_mocha -u bdd --timeout 9999999 --colors ./src/test/test.js

++ must be run with unhandled rejections strict to crash on broken promises --unhandled-rejections=strict

 + need a crm table for fraud reasons so when a user calls when we can give tghem a reason as to whyh theve been locked up. that will also give us an ongoing record of all fraud on an account

 + there isnt logs on everything that need logs